deefour/presenter/README.md

 #### 0.7.2 - August 4, 2015

  - Abstracted presenter resolution out to new [`deefour/producer`](https://github.com/deefour/producer).
+ - Removed the Laravel service provider and facade.
+The `'producer'` service in `deefour/producer` should be used instead.

 #### 0.6.2 - June 5, 2015